 What happens in an art therapy session?

 Typically I check in with how you are feeling.
 You are not limited in what you say.
 In art therapy, my clients set the tone and say anything and everything.
 Very little shocks me now, except if you hate dogs.
 That I can not understand.
 I will ask what colours, materials and symbols may express your feelings in the art.
 I may also recommend a guided art therapy exercise.
 After the art is finished I explore the messages in the art and reflect on what it means to you in order to gain a better understanding.
-You may be surprised at what comes out in your art-making for example, there may be tears, laughter, past stories you share to help me understand.
+You may be surprised at what comes out in your art-making for example, there may be tears, laughter, and past stories you share to help me understand.
 Sometimes the art shows a person's limiting beliefs and unhelpful thought patterns.
 We will work through these things and be honoured in a safe space.